Creating and agreeing the REQUIREMENTS for a project are only part of the story (what the project is going to do – an important part!)

 It is also important to recognize the need to have “living documents”.
 The complex relationships between the Requirements, Specification, Design, Development, Business Case, Project Plan, and the risk/Issue/Change Logs prove that ALL documents should be reviewed and refined on a continuous basis during the project.
 Not because you want to – but because you MUST!

-“Scope creep” is seen as an industry-wide evil, instead as being viewed as the natural corollary to change control.
+“Scope creep” is seen as an industry-wide evil, instead of being viewed as the natural corollary to change control.
 There is a little-known technique that beats all others hands-down for laser-focussed scope planning and development.
 It’s this.
 At the very beginning of project planning, agree what the end-product along with the major products are to be.
 This is best defined by using the Product Description Technique, and only then determine the tasks and resources.
 I describe this in detail within my Project Management Training Toolkit ( click here )

 Okay?
 Now let’s run through the key areas in turn of what should be included in the Scope Statement:

-Project Objectives – what the project is to do.
+- Project Objectives – what the project is to do.
 These should be quantified and measurements agreed.
 Typically the measurements will include one or more of, cost, timescale, quality, or business benefits.
-You will have heard of the SMART acronym for each objective: Specific, Measurable, Accurate, Realistic and tangible, Time bound (time frame plus date).
+You will have heard of the SMART acronym for each objective: Specific, Measurable, Accurate, Realistic and tangible, Time-bound (time frame plus date).

-Constraints.
+- Constraints.
 All projects have constraints – often put there by humans – sometimes by the rules of physics!
-A constraint is anything which impedes the project team s work.
+A constraint is anything that impedes the project team s work.
 The obvious choices may include, time, cost, quality, key milestone dates or logistics, standards, procedures, directives, compliance, legal and law, health and safety, technology, etc. Whatever.
 Get them down and agreed – then plan accordingly.

 Okay, it’s quite a list.
 Getting the scope correctly and accurately documented is a tremendous aid to ensuring a successful project.
 But let’s consider a small to medium complex/risk type of project.
 ALL of the above could be driven as an interactive meeting agenda.
 The project manager could manage the meeting (don’t forget to invite all interested parties), and capture the agreements.
 An hour or so later the PM could e-mail all attendees a neat documented scope statement for their final comments and sign-off.